ocaml/ocaml.org/data/tutorials/getting-started/1_02_your_first_ocaml_program.md

 val v : string
 ```

-Observe that only the list of declarations of the module signature (which is between `sig` and `end` in the output from `#show`) has been written in the interface file `lib/en.mli`.
+Observe that only the list of the module signature's declarations (which is between `sig` and `end` in the `#show` output) has been written in the interface file `lib/en.mli`.
 This is explained in more detail in the tutorial dedicated to [modules](/docs/modules).

 Module interfaces are also used to create _private_ definitions.
 A module definition is private if it is not listed in its corresponding module interface.
 If no module interface file exists, everything is public.